-Initiator: BMW Date: 03.05.2004 Short Description: Watchdog mode selection service Туре: New Importance: High Description: The watchdog driver shall provide a service for selecting the watchdog Fast mode (mandatory) Slow mode (optional) Off (optional) Rationale: Allow adaptation of watchdog behavior to ECU state.
-Use Case: Allow switching of different timeout periods for start-up and run mode: ECU Start-up mode: Slow mode (long timeout period) ECU Run mode: Fast mode (short timeout period) Dependencies: [BSW12015] Configuration of watchdog modes Conflicts: Supporting Material: It is not required for each microcontroller to provide all modes.
+Initiator: BMW Date: 03.05.2004 Short Description: Watchdog mode selection service Туре: New Importance: High Description: The watchdog driver shall provide a service for selecting the watchdog mode: • Fast mode (mandatory) • Slow mode (optional) • Off (optional) Rationale: Allow adaptation of watchdog behavior to ECU state.
+Use Case: Allow switching of different timeout periods for start-up and run mode: Dependencies: [BSW12015] Configuration of watchdog modes Conflicts: Supporting Material: It is not required for each microcontroller to provide all modes.
 Some watchdogs do not allow mode changes once they have been set up.